Skip to main content

 There must be assurances that qualified voters whose names are not on the poll list or who are challenged will be able to vote.
 There should be the following options for such voters:

 • Provisional ballots, which must be verified and counted in a fair and timely fashion.
+Indiana Code and procedures must be updated to recognize our position favoring same-day registration.

 Description of Election Day procedures should be simple, understandable, and available at each polling place both for the voters and for the poll workers (precinct election officials).
 Poll workers must be able to reach the election board before the polls open, during voting hours, and until their work is completed after the polls close.